 Choosing a school for your child is such an important decision.
 We aim to make the admission process at Brookfield as simple as possible.

-Please come to one of our fortnightly tours, led by our head teacher, Laurel Robin – you can book here.
+Please come to one of our weekly tours, led by our head teacher, Laurel Robin – you can book these by completing the form below.
+We will then get in touch with you with details of the next available tour.
 If you would like to speak to someone about the admissions process or have any questions please don’t hesitate to ring our admissions officer, Carole Bush, on 020 7272 9627 or email email@example.com.

-Below you can find the admissions website or download the form for the three types of admissions:
+Below you can find the admissions website or download the form for the four types of admissions:

 - Reception-age children (the school year when the child is 5 year’s old):